Mint vs. Quicken will be an important decision for you to get a handle on your money.

 Mint did, at one time, offer Bill Pay.
 They discontinued offering Bill Pay in June 2018.

-Even though you can’t pay the bill with Mint, you can still keep track of all your bills and money in one location.
+Even though you can’t use bill pay anymore, you can still keep track of all your bills and money in one location.
 You’ll be aware of when you’re required to pay when it’s due, and what you can afford.

 Mint also offers the Credit Card Payoff Calculator.
 It helps you determine your monthly payment amount and when you can completely pay off a credit card.